navidJadid/openease-setup/README.md

 We provide an update script, so users do not need to manually update all the parts of the software.
 The script can update all the repositories which we cloned and build all the containers from the previous chapter.
 To use the script, do the following:

-1. Make sure your `git config` has the right username and e-mail (either locally or globally).
+1. Again, make sure your `git config` has the right username and e-mail (either locally or globally).
 You can check this in your terminal with:

     ``` shell
     git config [--global] user.name
     git config [--global] user.email
     ```

-    (You only need the global flag, if you want to check your global `git config`.
-If you enter it, omit the square brackets.)
+    You only need the global flag, if you want to check your global `git config`.
+If you enter it, omit the square brackets.
 If you do not how to set up your `git config`, check out this [page from atlassian](https://support.atlassian.com/bitbucket-cloud/docs/configure-your-dvcs-username-for-commits/).

-2. Save the [update script](https://github.com/navidJadid/openease-setup/blob/main/update-openease.sh) somewhere on your system
+2. Save the [update-script](https://github.com/navidJadid/openease-setup/blob/main/update.sh) somewhere on your system.

 3. Open the script with an editor of your choice, and edit the paths to the repositories.
+TODO
+    If you used our install-script with the default path (`~/Documents/openease_workspace`), you can skip this step.

-    If you set up your repositories according to our guide, you just need to change the following path:
+    But if you set up your repositories manually and according to our guide, you just need to change the following path:

     ``` shell
     OPENEASE_ROOT=<path to the parent directory of the repositories>
     ```

-    Otherwise change the following paths:
+    Otherwise change the following paths too:

     ``` shell
-    OPENEASE_ROOT=<path to the parent directory of the openease repository>
-    [...]
     KNOWROB=<path to the knowrob repository>
     DOCKERBRIDGE=<path to the openease-dockerbridge repository>
     ```

-4. You can run the script with `bash <location of the script>/update-openease.sh` together with any of the following option flags:
+4. You can run the script with `bash <location of the script>/update.sh` together with any of the following option flags:

     ``` shell
     -h: will display help information